Adams 12 Five Star Schools: STEM

 Northglenn High School has offered a STEM program for those who went to STEM middle schools in the district, or who sign up before freshman year.

 International Baccalaureate

 Thornton High School is the site of the district's IB (International Baccalaureate) and MYP (Middle Years Programme).
 The International School at Thornton Middle and Century Middle School are authorized for the MYP Program for young people in sixth through eighth grades.
 Leroy Drive and Coronado Hills Elementary Schools are authorized for the PYP Programme for students in grades kindergarten through fifth.

 Legacy 2000 Program

 Legacy High School is the site of the Legacy 2000 Program, an academic program that focuses on math, science, and technology.
 The program has been in place since the school's founding in 2000.

 SOAR Honors Program

 Horizon High School is the site of the district's SOAR Honor Program.
 SOAR has existed at the school since 2008, and is a pre-collegiate program developed by Horizon High School's teachers.

+High School of Business

+At Mountain Range High School, the nationally recognized High School of Business is an accelerated college program that prepares students for success in their future careers and in the changing global workplace and society.
+Throughout the program, students receive ongoing ethics education and leadership development.
+Program students are dual enrolled in high school and college with the opportunity to earn up to 21 transcripted college credits during high school!
+In addition, students in the High School of Business work towards achieving fluency in a second language.
+High School of Business students also complete a career focused internship in their designated career pathway and have the option to expand their learning through travel.